 I’ve learned a lot in my short time with Git.
 Expect to see more details about working with Git in the future.
 I have a series of pitfalls I’ve discovered that I should organize together and post about.
 I’ve also created some really slick scripts to help me automate numerous things when working with the repositories that I’d like to share.

-If there is anything specfic you’d like to know about Git, please add a comment or contact me.
+If there is anything specific you’d like to know about Git, please add a comment or contact me.

 Did I help you?
 Send me a tip.